Previously, a teaser trailer had confirmed that The Irishman would be released on the streaming service in the autumn of 2019.

 Will the movie be released in cinemas too?

-The teaser trailer confirms The Irishman will also be hitting the big screen as well as Netflix – but according to Robert De Niro, it will be a limited release.
+The Irishman will also be hitting the big screen as well as Netflix – but according to Robert De Niro, it will be a limited release.

 “We’ve talked about it with Netflix,“ De Niro said at the Marrakesh Film Festival in 2018. ”They are going to do a presentation of our film the way it should be, in a theatre, in certain venues, the best theatrical venues there can be.

 “How they resolve it is, in the beginning, they will show it on the big screen, we’re talking about big venues where it would play, where it should play, and what happens after that I’m not sure.”

 Is there a trailer for The Irishman?

 There sure is.
 Netflix released a first-look at the film in late July 2019 with an action-packed two minutes of footage featuring the assassination of JFK…

 Based on the book I Heard You Paint Houses by Charles Brandt, the film follows Frank ‘The Irishman’ Sheeran, a union official with connection to the mafia, and who allegedly murdered his friend and controversial union leader, Jimmy Hoffa, at the behest of the Bufalino crime family.

 A World War Two veteran, Sheeran first met Hoffa while both men were in their thirties, and apparently a huge chunk of the film’s budget is going towards the CGI to make respective actors Robert De Niro and Al Pacino look younger for the biopic’s various lengthy flashbacks to 1959.

 Actors Robert De Niro as Frank Sheeran and Al Pacino as Jimmy Hoffa on the set of ‘The Irishman’ on October 13, 2017 in New York City (Getty)